xceedsoftware/DocX/README.md

 * gets Charts from Paragraphs and can modify their categories/values
 * is at least two versions ahead of the DocX version
 * has professional technical support included in the subscription
+* is available on .NET Standard 2.0 for .NET Core 2.0 Applications
+* can automatically update fields from a document

 ## What else do I need?